anaconda/anaconda-project/README.md

 `conda kapsel run` will automatically add missing packages every time.

-In addition to environment creation, `conda kapsel` can also perform other kinds of setup, such as adding data files and running a database server.
+In addition to environment creation, `conda kapsel` can perform other kinds of setup, such as adding data files and running a database server.
 It's a superset of `conda env` in that sense.

 # Bug Reports